 Chuck is a Fellow of the American College of Trial Lawyers and an Advocate in the American Board of Trial Advocates, both invitation-only associations of experienced trial lawyers and judges.
 Both organizations offer membership only to those with significant trial experience, the highest standards of ethical conduct, and a commitment to civility in the practice of law.
 In addition to his participation in these two organizations, Chuck is very active in practice-related organizations such as IADC, FDCC, and DRI, where he served on DRI’s Board of Directors and later served as chair of the Product Liability Committee.
 He also was the first attorney under the age of 40 to be elected president of the Alabama Defense Lawyer’s Association.
 Chuck has been a certified mediator for more than 20 years, and serves as both a private mediator and arbitrator.

-Successfully defended international building product manufacturer in multiple employment cases across the U.S.
+Successfully defended international building product manufacturer in multiple employment cases and product liability matters across the U.S.

 Secured a trial victory for a Washington state start-up business against Movie Gallery in a lawsuit alleging a violation of the Lanham Act, trademark infringement, unfair competition, violation of the state deceptive trade practices act, and breach of a non-disclosure agreement.